Kotlin/KEEP/proposals/multi-field-value-classes.md

 #### Equality

 There is an additional function `equals-impl0` for equals replacement that takes both parameters flattened.
 It is called instead of `==` when possible.
 If the right argument is MFVC and the left one is literal null, right argument is not boxed.
 Also, if right argument is unboxed `MFVC`, and the left one is `MFVC?`, the compiler generates an if expression, that checks the left for being null and then uses `equals-impl0` if it is not.

+If there is a user-defined typed equals, no `equals-impl0` is generated, and the user function is renamed to `equals-impl0`.

 #### String concatenation